MSc in Social Science - Strategic Design and Entrepreneurship

 Teaching and exams

-The courses from CBS will be conducted using lecture and at times the Harvard “case method”, which involves a high-energy discussion, debate and interaction.
+Classes at CBS are lectures and we use the Harvard “case method”, which involves high-energy discussions, debate and interaction.
 Students are encouraged to bring their own views into discussions, to share learning with fellow students.
-The studio classes will take place in the Studio at CBS, a specialized training facility.

-The courses from KADK will be held at the facilities at KADK on Holmen, Copenhagen and will be structured as an alternation between theoretical input, academic analysis, conceptual development and prototyping, co-creation and interaction with entrepreneurs and stakeholders from the architecture and design industry.
+Classes at the Royal Acedemy are structured as alternations between theoretical input, academic analysis, conceptual development, prototyping, co-creation and interaction with entrepreneurs and stakeholders from the architecture and design industry.
+We often use The British Design Council's Double Diamond process model for design.

 Read more about Teaching and working methods on Student life